ome/devspace/README.md

         (dev) $ ansible-playbook os-devspace.yml -e vm_name=your_name-devspace-name -e vm_key_name=your_key

-By default the size of the volume is ``50``, if you required a larger size, it can be set passing `-e vm_size=100` for example.
+By default the size of the volume is ``50``, if you required a larger size, it can be set by passing `-e vm_size=100` for example.

 * Replace ``devspace_IP`` in ``devspace-host`` by the IP of the newly created devspace e.g. ``10.0.51.135``

 * To provision the devpace, you can use an example playbook under vendor/openmicroscopy.devspace.
-Before running the playbook you will minimally need to set the value of ``configuration_dir_path`` and ``github_user``.
+Before running the playbook you will minimally need to set the value of the parameters ``configuration_dir_path`` and ``github_user``.
 The ``configuration_dir_path`` should be the path to ``.ssh`` usually ``~``.
 See [ansible-role-devspace](https://github.com/openmicroscopy/ansible-role-devspace) for a full list of supported parameters.
 Provision the devspace by running:

         (dev) $ ansible-playbook -u centos -i /path/to/hosts/ vendor/openmicroscopy.devspace/playbook.yml